XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 are saved to file during each iteration of the solver
 - `togashi`: the leading name of the eosfile
 - `35`: separation distance in geometric units!
-- `0.0.`: In this case, both NSs are not spinning
+- `0.0.`: In this case, both objects are not spinning
-- `2.8.q1`: the total mass `2.8` and mass ratio `1`
+- `2.8.q1`: the total mass is `2.8` with mass ratio `1`
 - `0.0.09`: `nshells = 0` for `ns1`, `nshells = 0` for `bh2` where the resolution in each domain is `9` collocation points in the radial and theta direction with `8` points in the phi direction
 - `info`: The info file contains all the steering parameters, values used in creating the domain decomposition, stored fields, stages, settings, and controls
 - `dat`: The dat file is a binary file that contains the numerical space and the variable fields

-The default configuration for BHNS has a total mass of 2.8M and non-spinning.
+The default configuration for BHNS has a total mass of 2.8M and is non-spinning.
 Aside from the diagnostics observed during the solver stage, we can use the reader to verify the ID.
 This can be done by running: